Bindhyabasini Temple

-The Bindhyabasini Temple (बिन्ध्यबासिनी मन्दिर) is the oldest temple in the city of Pokhara, Nepal.
-It's located in Ward No. 2, Miruwa.
-It regularly attracts a large number of locals, Nepalese from across the country, and foreigners alike.
-The main temple is devoted to the goddess Bindhyabasini, a Bhagawati (भगवती) who is the incarnation of Kali.
-There are also temples for other gods and goddesses, such as Saraswati, Shiva, Hanuman, and Ganesha on the premises.
-The temple is situated at the top of a small hill and can be accessed via stone staircases on the East, North and South-East.
-The Statue of Lord Hanuman covered in Sindoor next to statue of Lord Ganesha welcomes the devotees near the entrance.
+The Bindhyabasini Temple (बिन्ध्यबासिनी मन्दिर) is one of the oldest and most prominent Hindu temples in Pokhara, Nepal.
+Situated in Ward No. 2, Miruwa of Pokhara in Kaski District, Gandaki Province, the temple is dedicated to Goddess Bindhyabasini, a manifestation of Durga.
+It serves as an important religious site, attracting devotees and visitors from across Nepal and abroad throughout the year.
+The temple complex also includes shrines dedicated to other Hindu deities, such as Saraswati, Shiva, Hanuman, and Ganesha.
+Located atop a small hill, the temple can be accessed via stone staircases from the east, north, and southeast.
+Near the entrance, a statue of Lord Hanuman covered in Sindoor next to the temple of Lord Ganesha welcomes devotees to the temple.